seek-oss/braid-design-system/packages/docs-ui/README.md

 ### `MenuButton`

-A hamburger button that opens a menu when clicked.
-The button transforms into a close icon when the menu is open.
+A hamburger button used for showing and hiding the Navigation Sidebar on mobile devices.

 #### Example